chrisbpawsey/hpc-intro/_episodes/090-benchmarking.md

 to run on your local HPC resource, using the "scheduler", however you are not sure resources you should request.
 Specifically what resources do you need initially and for parallel applicatiosns.

-Remember the basic resources that are mananged by the scheduler on a HPC system are the *number of nodes* (also referred to as "CHUNKS" in PBSpro) and the *walltime* which is how long do you want to use them.
+Remember the basic resources that are mananged by the scheduler on a HPC system are the *number of nodes*  and the *walltime* which is how long do you want to use them.

 This leads us to a number of questions:
-- "How do I do this in PBSpro?"
+- "How do I do this in LSF?"
-- "What size "CHUNK" should you request?"
+- "What size should you request?"
 - "How much wall time do I need to specify for the 'CHUNK' you requested?"
 - "How does any of this relate to benchmarking?"